varcharli/vd-next/readme.md

 - `POST /scraper/projects/:id/pages/:pageNumber`: Push a new project page.
 - `GET /scraper/projects/:id/items`: Get all items for a project.
 - `POST /scraper/projects/:id/items/:itemId`: Push a new project item.

-## Services

-The server-side application includes several services for managing video collections and playback.
-Some of the key services include:

-- `ScraperService`: Provides methods for managing video collections and playback.
-- `DownloadLinkService`: Provides methods for managing download links.
-- `PlayListService`: Provides methods for managing playlists.
-- `ActorService`: Provides methods for managing actors.
-- `GalleryService`: Provides methods for managing galleries.
-- `SettingService`: Provides methods for managing settings.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

 ## License